 The World Humanitarian Summit (WHS) in Istanbul in 2016 clearly confirmed that gender equality, the fulfilment of women’s and girls’ human rights and their empowerment in political, humanitarian, and development spheres is a universal responsibility and pivotal to sustaining conflict prevention and resolution, peacebuilding and building resilient communities.
 Since then, progress towards implementation of effective protection, empowerment and gender equality programming is mixed.

-ActionAid Ireland is convening a high level seminar on Tuesday 26th September to assess progress and learning on following through on commitments made by donors, UN and civil society agencies to this responsibility and vision at WHS in 2016.
-The aim of the seminar is to provoke further thinking on ‘Gender and the Grand Bargain’, and bring different perspectives and experiences to the debate on localisation.
+On 26th September 2017, ActionAid Ireland convened a high-level seminar to assess progress and learning on following through on commitments made by donors, UN and civil society agencies to this responsibility and vision at WHS in 2016.
+The aim of the seminar was to provoke further thinking on ‘Gender and the Grand Bargain’ and bring different perspectives and experiences to the debate on localisation.

-- Réiseal Ni Chéilleachair, Humanitarian Policy Advisor, Trócaire: Localisation in Practice: An Analysis from Myanmar & DRC.
+Réiseal Ni Chéilleachair, Humanitarian Policy Advisor, Trócaire: Localisation in Practice: An Analysis from Myanmar & DRC.
+Watch her presentation below.

 Picture caption: Nadège Pierre, 33, is director of a Kindergarten Cap-Haitien, Haiti and also the secretary general of an organisation of women’s solidarity in the north of Haiti.
 Photo by ActionAid